-Senior students selecting Clinical Education Track - Option 1, will be required to self-select 10 additional Clinical Flex days (8°) prior to MRT 267/Clinical Education IV, and 7 additional Clinical Flex days (8°) prior to or during MRT 270/Clinical Education V.
+Senior students selecting Clinical Education Track - Option 1, will be required to self-select 10 additional clinical flex days (8°) prior to MRT 267/Clinical Education IV, and 7 additional clinical flex days (8°) prior to or during MRT 270/Clinical Education V.

-During the academic year, students must pre-schedule Clinical Flex days with program faculty using sign-up sheets located outside the Clinical Coordinator's Office.
-Clinical Flex days cannot be scheduled at the Imaging Center of Maine on weekends.
+During the academic year, students must pre-schedule clinical flex days with program faculty using sign-up sheets located outside the Clinical Coordinator's Office.
+Students must send the Clinical Coordinator an email through Trajecsys indicating the clinical site/rotation and the flex day number (ie. Flex Day #1, etc.).
+Clinical flex days cannot be scheduled at the Imaging Center of Maine on weekends.

-All clinical education days during the fall semester will be 8° days (except evening/ night rotations).
-The Flex day schedule must be congruent with the following guidelines:
+All clinical education days during the fall semester will be 8° days (except overnight rotations).
+The flex day schedule must be congruent with the following guidelines:

 - Portables/Surgery ≥ 1 day (8°)

 - Emergency Department (EMMC) ≥ 1 day (8°)

 - Evenings/Nights ≥ 1 day (8° or 12°)

-- Remainder of Flex Days can be spent in any of the first 3 categories OR in General Radiography including Fluoro
+- Remainder of flex days can be spent in any of the first 3 categories OR in General Radiography including Fluoro

-Students unable to attend scheduled Flex days must call in to the Clinical Coordinators Office (973-8153), and notify the clinical site you were scheduled to attend.
-Failure to do so will result in deduction of ethical points.
+Students unable to attend scheduled flex days must call in to the Clinical Coordinators Office (973-8153), and notify the clinical site you were scheduled to attend.
+Failure to do so will result in deduction of professionalism points.